-The Campus Recreation Fee supports a comprehensive recreation program, including intramurals, wellness and fitness programs, aquatics, club sports and informal recreation.
+The Campus Recreation Fee supports a comprehensive recreation program, including intramurals, wellness and fitness programs, aquatics, sport clubs and informal recreation.

-The Health Service Fee enables the university to provide extended hours of service four evenings weekly, which benefits the evening students.
+The Health Service Fee enables the university to provide first aid and health education to students

-Student-Health Insurance Fee-All full-time undergraduate students will automatically be covered unless they have an insurance plan equal or better than the Northeastern student plan.
+Student-Health Insurance Fee-All full-time undergraduate students will automatically be covered unless they have an insurance plan equal to or better than the Northeastern student plan.
 If they have such coverage, proof of health insurance will be required along with a completed cancellation form which must be submitted to the cashier at the time of confirmation.
 The cancellation form must reach the cashier by the tenth day of classes.
 No cancellation is granted after the tenth day of classes.
 A waiver form, for this purpose, is included with the bill.
-It can also be obtained at the Cashier's Office or at the Health Service Department.
+It can also be obtained at the Cashier's Office.